snehap2000/Mobile_Sales_Data_Analysis-Power_BI/README.md

 Interactive Slicers: Ability to filter data by time period, region, product,Brands etc.

-Key Performance Indicators (KPIs): Display of key metrics such as total sales, average sales, units sold, and more
+Key Performance Indicators (KPIs): Display of key metrics such as total sales, average sales, units sold, and more.